UniversalDependencies/UD_Bulgarian-BTB/README.md

 The conversion was done semi-automatically, with the application of set of rules and constraints for result consistency.

 In the third release we did not add new sentences.
-We improve the annotation.
+We have improved the annotation checking and correct the annotation of the following relations:
+- appositions
+- xcomp
+- se-passives
+- cop
+- case/det for short possessive pronouns
+We also have changed the feature VerbForm=Fin to VerbForm=Part for participles.

 The rest of the sentences will be converted for the next release.